Surge Protectors: What They Do And How To Choose The Right One

 Also known as a surge protection device, spike suppressor, or surge diverter, a surge protector helps to control voltage through your home and prevent spikes in electricity that could damage appliances or electronics in your home.
 They are typically applied to power distribution panels and control systems to protect your home from hazards.

-Surge protectors redirect large spikes of electricity into the ground and away from devices that could spark or explode with too much electricity.
+Surge protection devices redirect large spikes of electricity into the ground and away from devices that could spark or explode with too much electricity.
 Redirecting this electricity will prevent fried appliances or electric shocks around your home.

 Electrical spikes can occur when lightning hits a transformer/your home, your fuse blows, or the electricity is stopped abruptly and started again.